hannahsteinbach/Interjections-German-Parliament/README.md

 ### Requirements
 To run the code, please install the necessary dependencies listed in the environment.yml file.
 You can set up the environment by running:
-'conda env create -f environment.yml'
+`conda env create -f environment.yml´.